minhtran241/landstock-tkproject/README.md

 ## License

 This project is confidential and not open-source.
 All rights to this code and its usage are reserved exclusively for Minh Tran.
 Unauthorized distribution, modification, or use of this code is strictly prohibited.
-For any inquiries or collaboration requests, please contact [Your Company's Contact Information].
+For any inquiries or collaboration requests, please [email me](mailto:minhthevenus@gmail.com).

 ---